-Barcode numbers beginning with specific country codes are the barcode numbers that come directly from GS1 in a specific country OR are issued by an official standards agency in that country.
+Barcode numbers beginning with specifically assigned country codes are the barcode numbers that come directly from GS1 in a specific country OR are issued by an official standards agency in that country.

 In countries where there is a non-GS1 Standards Body, the country-specific numbers can be obtained from that body or the International Barcodes Network agency in that country.

 If you want to demonstrate that your product is made in your own country, e.g., Australia, then the best way to do this is to print “Made in Australia” or something similar on the product.
 This is an advertising claim and must be provable if challenged.
 (Some manufacturers also print “Made in Australia” directly above the barcode to help customers).
 All food in Australia needs to have the origin of food clearly labelled.
 Please see the Business.gov.au website.

 The myth of the barcode number showing the country of origin of the product is an old myth that has been thoroughly debunked.
 Please see this Snopes article on the origins of this myth as well as a debunking of it.

 All barcodes and barcode systems are designed for international use, so there are virtually no restrictions based on the country of origin worldwide.
 Any specific examples of stores placing any restrictions on barcodes can be seen here.

 We are a member of an international network of barcode sellers that have customers in more than 120 countries using our barcodes without any problems.

 Below is a list of country codes from GS1 organisations and other Standards Agencies around the world:

 |54||Belgium & Luxembourg|